ptrjst/flashcards/Ruby/Keywords.md

 ### elsif

-Much like else, but has a higher precedence, and is usually paired with terms.
+Much like `else`, but has a higher precedence, and is usually paired with terms.

 ### END